henry-luo/mark/docs/mark-syntax.md

 continue_identifier ::= begin_identifier | digit | '-' | '.'
 ```

-- Property keys can be unquoted if they’re valid identifiers.
+- Property key and value can be unquoted if they’re valid identifiers.
 JS reserved keywords (like `default`) are valid unquoted keys in Mark.
 However, it is recommended that you avoid using JS keywords, or JS and Mark object prototype function names as property keys, as they could cause confusion, inconvenience and even errors (as the underlying functions are overridden).
-- Comparing to JSON5 and JS identifiers, Mark identifier allows dash '-' and dot '.' in it.
-These two special characters added as they are commonly used in markup formats, like HTML, CSS, XML.
+- Comparing to JS identifier, Mark identifier allows dash '-' and dot '.' in it.
+These two special characters are added as they are commonly used in markup formats, like HTML, CSS, XML.
-- Property keys can also be single or double quoted.
+- Property keys and values can be single, double or triple quoted.
 - Property keys can be any string **except a number**, which is reserved for Mark object contents.
 (This restriction does not apply to JSON properties.)
 - Property keys are **case-sensitive**.
 - Property keys **must be unique** (for both Mark and JSON object).
-- Comma between properties are optional, and last property can have trailing comma.
+- Comma between properties is optional, and last property can have trailing comma.

 ### 1.2 Contents